bugflow/kanned-bananas/README.md

 Use:

-1. do `.env.example .env` then edit it
+1. do `cp .env.example .env` then edit it
 2. review example config file `example.kb.config.json`
 3. create a config file like `my_foo.kb.config.json`
 4. `./run my_foo`